On a scale of 1 to 100, how painful has Your digital transformation been so far?

 No-Code platforms offer more flexibility and control than code.
 It is difficult to anticipate business needs in advance and plan for all possible features that you might need down the road – for example, multi-language capability, co-browsing, agent/broker workflows, permissions, and Salesforce integrations.

 What insurers are getting wrong about digitizing forms

 Insurers who are at the very beginning of their digitization journey often underestimate the difficulty of seemingly easy projects.
 Transforming paper and PDF forms into user-friendly digital journeys that can be accessed on multiple channels and through any device is one such project.

-In the beginning, companies don’t understand two important things about digitizing forms:
+In the beginning, companies don’t understand a few important things about digitizing forms:

 It’s a marathon, not a sprint